Artprozew/Unuseless/README.md

 # Unuseless
-A discord bot with some random commands, made with discord.py rewrite
+A discord bot with some random commands, made with discord.py rewrite.
+(Currently discontinued)